 The length of time a license or vehicle can be suspended and the amount of fees that must be paid depends on your existing criminal record.
 It is highly likely that they will be more severe than the consequences you received after your first DUI offense.

-The criminal penalties for a second DUI conviction are also more severe than the penalties of a first DUI conviction.
-A second DUI conviction in DuPage County is a Class A Misdemeanor punishable by a mandatory minimum of five days jail time or 240 community service hours and suspension of vehicle registration.
+The criminal penalties for a second Illinois DUI conviction are significantly more severe than the penalties of a first DUI conviction.
+A second DUI conviction in DuPage County is a Class A Misdemeanor.
+In Illinois, a Class A Misdemeanor is punishable by a minimum sentence of five days in jail, or 240 required hours of community service and a suspension of your vehicle registration.

 Potential Defenses for a Second DUI Offense in Illinois